MARPF: Multi-Agent and Multi-Rack Path Finding

 It could be posited that rearrangement-considering MAPD can potentially address MARPF by assigning the same goal positions as the initial positions for obstacle racks.
 However, we estimate two typical situations where this assumption may not apply: (1) Environments with highly dense racks, where some situations cannot be solved by rearrangement-considering MAPD (Fig. \ref{dd_mapd_example}).
 Sufficient conditions for solvability are discussed in a sliding tile puzzle \cite{johnson1879}; and (2) Environments with dense racks and a limited number of AGVs, where relocating racks to their initial positions would require a significant number of time steps.
 The optimization problem of where to relocate the obstacle racks is challenging, and MARPF constitutes a new problem.

-The main contributions of this study are as follows: \begin{itemize} \item Define a new problem (MARPF) of planning paths for AGVs to convey target racks to their designated locations in dense environments. \item Propose a method for solving MARPF, a formulation as an ILP problem in a network flow. \item Propose an application of MARPF for real-time solving combined with cooperative A* (CA*). \end{itemize}
+The main contributions of this study are as follows: \begin{itemize} \item We define a new problem (MARPF) of planning paths for AGVs to convey target racks to their designated locations in dense environments. \item We propose a method for solving MARPF, formulated as an ILP problem in a network flow. \item Solving the full ILP problem would be computationally intractable; therefore, we propose a hybrid approach combined with cooperative A* (CA*) to allow feasible computation times. \end{itemize}